Purchasing a Home Post Divorce

 5. Choose a location you will love.

-Was your former home in a more secluded area and you think that a neighborhood may be better if you have kids?
+Was your former home in a more secluded area, and you think that a neighborhood may be better if you have kids?
 Make sure you reflect on how to pick a neighborhood that will be suitable for your new living style post-divorce.
 Do you need to be thinking about school districts?
-These are all crucial location decision that should be given serious thought.
+These are all crucial location decisions that should be given a serious thought.

 6. Select a property that fits your lifestyle – condo vs. home.

 One of the first considerations should be whether you want a condo or a house.
-Have a look at the pros and cons of both housing choices to get an understanding of what may be best in your current situation.
+Have a look at the pros and cons of both housing choices to understand what may be best in your current situation.
 Is it better to have a home for the kids with a yard for them to play in?
-Do you travel a lot for your work or have long hours that makes owning a home more challenging?
-Maybe a condo would be a better option given that most of the exterior will be taken care of for you?
+Do you travel a lot for your work or have long hours that make owning a home more challenging?
+Maybe a condo would be a better option, given that most of the exterior will be taken care of for you?
 These are the kind of questions you should be asking yourself.

 Maybe buying a home or condo is not the right move at all.
 Could renting be a better option?